In Loving Memory of John Haffert

 Perhaps one of the most enduring and magnificent monuments of John Haffert's love for Our Lady of Fatima is the National Blue Army Shrine of the Immaculate Heart of Mary, in Washington, New Jersey.
 The Shrine's main structure features a towering roof that is capped by a twenty-four foot cast-bronze statue of the Blessed Mother, holding a Rosary and a Scapular.
 John saw that the grounds would include many monuments and devotions including exact replicas of the Capelinha of Fatima and the Holy House of Loreto.
 He helped establish a religious community of sisters on Shrine grounds: the Handmaids of Mary Immaculate.
 The thousands who visit the beautiful Shrine each year have John Haffert to thank for his generosity and vision.

 John was known internationally and had traveled around the world several times.
 He spoke seven different languages.
 He loved the ocean and was an avid sailor.
 He also loved to swim.

 The Funeral Mass for John Haffert was held in the Blessed Sacrament Chapel at the National Blue Army Shrine of the Immaculate Heart of Mary on Saturday, November 3rd, 2001 at 1:00PM, presided over by Bishop James S. Sullivan, the National President of the Blue Army USA.
-Viewing was held in The Holy House USA, also on the grounds of the National Blue Army Shrine, on Friday from 2:00PM - 9:00PM and Saturday from 10:00AM - 11:30AM.
+Viewing was held in The Holy House USA, on Friday from 2:00PM - 9:00PM and Saturday from 10:00AM - 11:30AM.
 Mr. Haffert is survived by his wife, Patricia; his daughter, Betty; his brother, Horace; and his sister, Sister Therese of the Queen of Carmel, OCD.

 John Mathias Haffert